 Where can I get a VPN for Netflix?

-You can get a VPN for Netflix through a wide range of different companies online, there are almost too many to count!
+There are a wide range of different companies online that offer a VPN for Netflix – almost too many to count!

 However, few VPNs actually work reliably with Netflix, with many VPN Netflix services leaving customers with the proxy error message instead.

 The reason why, is because VPNs are banned by Netflix with the TV behemoth having created a Netflix VPN detection algorithm that many services fail to pass.

 The best VPNs for Netflix (based on extensive testing) are as follows:

 Nevertheless, we recommend that you keep yourself regularly updated with the best Netflix VPNs available, as this is subject to change.